 We identify prospective portfolio companies through an extensive network of relationships developed by our investment professionals, supplemented by the knowledge and relationships of our investment adviser's Advisory Board and our board of directors.
 Investment opportunities that fall within our identified themes are validated against the observed behavior of leading venture capitalists and through our own internal and external research.
 We evaluate potential portfolio companies across a spectrum of criteria, including "the four Ps", industry positioning and leadership, stage of growth, and several other factors that collectively characterize our proprietary investment process.
-We typically seek to invest approximately 90% of our portfolio in well-established, late stage companies and the remaining approximately 10% in emerging companies that fit within our targeted areas, where we see the potential for higher returns from early investment.
+Target companies include well-established, late stage companies as well as emerging leaders that we believe can generate high returns from early investment.
 Based on our initial screening, we identify a select set of companies which we evaluate in greater depth.